kubeedge/website/README.md

 1. Your website is at [http://localhost:1313/](http://localhost:1313/).

 1. Continue with the usual GitHub workflow to edit files, commit them, push the changes up to your fork, and create a pull request.
-(See below.)
+(See the GitHub workflow

 1. While making the changes, you can preview them on your local version of the website at [http://localhost:1313/](http://localhost:1313/).
 Note that if you